 We apply electrodes to the scalp to listen in on brainwave activity.
 We process the signal by a computer, and we extract information about certain key brainwave frequencies.
 (All brainwave frequencies are equal, but some are

 10. Cognitive-Behavioural Therapy (CBT)

-The CBT leans on the theories of the learning, the behavior and the conditioning.
-These therapies, called “cognitive”, are interested in the progressive modification of the mental plans of interpretation of the reality, to eliminate the disorders, annoyance and the unsuitable behavior.
+The CBT is related to the theories of learning, behavior and conditioning.
+These therapies are called “cognitive” and are interested in the progressive modification of the mental plans of interpretation of reality, to eliminate the disorders, annoyance and unsuitable behavior.